They press elevator buttons with their elbow

 They get outside

 Blazej Lyjak/shutterstockEven when it's cold out, there are snowy day activities the whole family can enjoy—and they may even prevent you from getting a winter bug.
 "Getting outside for a change of scenery, going for a walk on a trail, and breathing fresh air promotes a more active lifestyle, helps with circulation, provides stress relief, and improves well-being," Dr. Miranda says.
 "It's not uncommon that many of us are sitting in front of a computer screen, TV, or mobile phone for many hours of the day, and sitting for long periods of time promotes a sedentary lifestyle."
 Being outside can also ensure adequate levels of vitamin D, and air quality tends to be better in open air.
 One study even showed that being outdoors promoted "greater vitality."
 In warmer weather, Dr. Lipman also suggests bike riding and walking barefoot on the earth to connect with nature.
+These are the nine ways people make their cold or flu worse.

 They drink hot water